ElegantNorlin/ASPP/README.md

 # ASPP
-A pytorch implementation of ASPP
+A pytorch implementation of ASPP modul.